dave3vans/DreamControl/README.md

 To build and flash the firmware, you'll need to obtain:

  - The GCC toolchain.
 I'm on Windows so I use [MSYS](http://www.mingw.org/wiki/MSYS).
-I also highly recommend [Visual Studio Code](https://code.visualstudio.com/).
  - [MIOS32 Bootloader](http://www.ucapps.de/mios32_download.html), which allows you to quickly flash new firmware over USB MIDI.
  - [ST LINK utility](https://www.st.com/en/development-tools/st-link-v2.html) from ST Microelectronics, which allows you to flash the MIOS32 bootloader into a virgin STM32F4 (only needed once).
  - MIOS32 from the [SVN repository](http://svnmios.midibox.org/listing.php?repname=svn.mios32&path=/trunk/)